-All lost items will be placed in "lost and found" in the front entryway.
+•All lost items will be placed in "lost and found" in the front entryway.
 Small items will be turned in to the front office.
-If your child has lost an item check with the school as soon as possible.
+If your child has lost an item, check with the school immediately.
 Students will be able to check lost and found as needed.